Thomas Childers

-Thomas Childers Jr. (born 1946) is an American historian and lecturer.
-He was hired by the University of Pennsylvania in 1976 and in 2017 as Professor Emeritus.
+Thomas Clifford Childers Jr. (December 10, 1946 – November 7, 2025) was an American historian and lecturer.
+He was hired by the University of Pennsylvania in 1976 and in 2017 became the Sheldon and Lucy Hackney Professor of History Emeritus.

+Life and career

-Childers was born and raised in Cleveland, Tennessee.
+Childers was born on December 10, 1946, in Cleveland, Tennessee, where he was also raised.
 He later attended the University of Tennessee where he received his bachelor's and master's degrees.
-He gained his PH.D. in History in 1976 from Harvard University.
+He gained his Ph.D. in History in 1976 from Harvard University.
 Much of Childers work focuses on war and society in the twentieth century, particularly World War I and II.
 His father and uncle both fought in World War II; his uncle was killed in action, and although Childers's father survived, the family still struggled to reunite after his return.
 This greatly impacted his childhood and influenced his 2009 book about the experiences of American veterans after the war, Soldier from the War Returning: The Greatest Generation's Troubled Homecoming from World War II.